tobiasps/fpp-midi-control/README.md

     - Your controller/software is sending to `MidiToFPP`.
     - Hammerspoon is running.
     - The MIDI mapping in `init.lua` matches the messages being sent (channels, notes, CC numbers, etc.).

----

-## License

-Add your chosen license here (e.g. MIT, Apache 2.0) or remove this section if not applicable.